Symphony No. 1

 Charlotte, NC

 Experience a modern, emotionally charged symphony that reaches into something primal and true.
-This symphony is a sonic journey through struggle, resilience, and redemption that captures the mystery and triumph of being human.
-Come feel what words can’t express.
+This symphony is a sonic journey through struggle, resilience and redemption that expresses the mystery and spirit of being human.
+Come feel what words alone cannot express.

 About Symphony No. 1